nickrfer/code-sentinel/README.md

 # code-sentinel

-### Code review electron app for SVN repositories built on the awesome boilerplate open source project https://github.com/chentsulin/electron-react-boilerplate, and heavily based of the superb https://github.com/rtfpessoa/diff2html project.
+### Code review electron app for SVN repositories built on the awesome boilerplate open source project https://github.com/chentsulin/electron-react-boilerplate, and also relies on the superb https://github.com/rtfpessoa/diff2html project.

 <br/>